Reynaldo Bignone

 Reynaldo Benito Antonio Bignone (21 January 1928 – 7 March 2018) was an Argentine general who served as the de facto President of Argentina from 1 July 1982 to 10 December 1983, the last president to serve under the National Reorganization Process.
-In 2010, he was sentenced to 25 years in prison for his role in the kidnapping, torture, and murder of persons suspected of opposing the government during the Dirty War.
+In 2010, he was sentenced to 25 years in prison for his role in the kidnapping, torture, and murder of persons suspected of opposing the government during the Dirty War, and would receive additional convictions and eventually a life sentence in the time afterwards as well.

-He was the dictator who ordered the destruction of all documentation on the disappeared.
-His only contribution to the rule of law was the handover of command to Raúl Alfonsín.
+He ordered the destruction of all documentation on the disappeared.

 Early life and family

 Bignone was born in 1928 in Morón, which today is part of the Greater Buenos Aires area.
 His parents were Adelaida María (née Ramayón), of Gibraltarian and French descent, and Reynaldo René Bignone, of Italian and German descent.

 He joined the Army Infantry at age 19.
 He studied at the Superior School of War and in Francoist Spain before being appointed head of the VI Infantry Regiment in 1964.

 He was married to Nilda Raquel Belén Etcheverry, who died in 2013.
 The couple had three children.